The Vector Grounding Problem: The Vector Grounding Problem

-There is a deep connection between the way in which LLMs learn contextual representations from linguistic corpora, and the old idea from structural linguistics according to which word meaning can be inferred from the contexts in which they appear, known as the `distributional hypothesis' \citep{harrisDistributionalStructure1954, firthPapersLinguistics193419511957}.
-In LLMs, semantic similarity is determined based on distribution across contexts: tokens that appear in similar contexts are modelled by nearby vectors.
-The dimensions of the vectors are tuned by the model to best predict surrounding tokens, and capture distributional patterns.
-Though the individual dimensions are not typically interpretable, the positions of vectors in the space are a result of statistical patterns in the linguistic data, and reflect semantic similarities in light of how the words are used in context.
-In this way, vector representations of tokens in LLMs are not arbitrary or conventional---as the symbols in classical AI systems typically are---since they are shaped by statistical patterns in language.
+There is a deep connection between the way in which LLMs learn embeddings from linguistic corpora, and the old idea from structural linguistics according to which word meaning can be inferred from the contexts in which they appear, known as the \textit{distributional hypothesis} \citep{harrisDistributionalStructure1954, firthPapersLinguistics193419511957}.
+In LLMs, semantic similarity is determined based on distribution across contexts: words that appear in similar contexts are mapped to nearby vectors.
+Although individual dimensions of the vector space are not typically interpretable, the geometric relationships between vectors encode statistical regularities that reflect latent semantic structure.
+Consequently, embeddings are not purely conventional, unlike symbols in classical AI systems, as their relational structure is determined by statistical patterns in linguistic data.\footnote{Vision-Language Models (VLMs) extend this approach by encoding both textual and visual inputs within a unified vector space.
+We examine the implications of such multimodal architectures for the grounding problem in \autoref{multimodal-embodied}.}